 Yes.
 Fellows are required to submit tax deduction to IRAS on their own.

 No. Each year, SB selects a different clinical subspecialty as the focus for the Fellowship.
 We believe that by working in an area where Fellows are not necessarily experts, will give the Fellows a different perspective where they are more likely to question existing paradigms and recognize interesting opportunities.

 A*STAR as the host institution, owns the intellectual property.
-We work closely with A*STAR Enterprise/A*ccelerate (A*STAR's tech transfer office) to help translate inventions coming out of the Fellowship, where appropriate.
+We work closely with A*ccelerate (A*STAR's tech transfer office) to help translate inventions coming out of the Fellowship, where appropriate.

 Our Fellows are expected to contribute back to the health technology innovation ecosystem according to their strengths and career goals after the Innovation Fellowship.
-SB Fellows continue to pursue a career in healthcare post-fellowship in four key paths: Entrepreneurs, R&D/Project Managers, Business Development/Investment Managers, and Clinician Innovators.
+SB Fellows continue to pursue a career in healthcare post-fellowship in four key paths: CEOs/Co-Founders, Project Managers, Business Development Managers and Clinician Innovators.